 “Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
 ‘All this I will give you,’ he said, ‘if you will bow down and worship me'” (Matthew 4:8-9).

-Recognizing evils on the political left has always come more easily, because I am generally conservative in my thinking.
-As a result, the challenge for me has always been recognizing the evils on the right.
-Like a lot of people, especially in these politically charged times in which we live, I constantly find myself being tempted to turn a blind eye to, or make compromises for, wrongdoing, which just happens to fit within my biases; that whole “Us vs. Them” mentality is terribly infectious… ouch.
+Recognizing evils on the political left has always come more easily to me, because I am generally conservative in my thinking.
+As a result, the challenge for me has been recognizing the evils on the right.
+I admit, I have biases.
+Like a lot of people, especially in these politically charged times, I find myself being tempted to make compromises for wrongdoing, which happens to fit within those biases of mine.
 Whereas many are pointing in one direction or the other, I recognize that evil encroaches from all sides in this world.
 “Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
-‘All this I will give you,’ he said, ‘if you will bow down and worship me'” (Matthew 4:8-9).
+‘All this I will give you,’ he said, ‘if you will bow down and worship me'” (Matthew 4:8-9); this is why I must be rooted in the Gospel and led by the Spirit.

-As a Christian, would I vote for Pete Buttigieg, a practicing homosexual?
-Many evangelicals would answer, “Absolutely not!”, based on the biblical prohibition of practicing homosexuality (Romans 1; 1 Corinthians 6).
-Yet, many, maybe most, of the very same people voted for Donald Trump for President in 2016, a practicing adulterer.
-Why do I call President Trump a practicing adulterer?
-Well, the Bible forbids, in most cases, remarrying after divorce (Matthew 19; 1 Corinthians 7).
+As a Christian, would I vote for Pete Buttigieg, a “practicing” homosexual?
+Many evangelicals would answer, “Absolutely not!”, based on their view of the biblical prohibition of “practicing” homosexuality (Romans 1; 1 Corinthians 6).
+Yet, many, maybe most, of the same people voted for Donald Trump in 2016, a “practicing” adulterer.
+Why do I call President Trump a “practicing” adulterer?
+Well, the Bible forbids, in most cases, remarrying after divorce (Matthew 19; 1 Corinthians 7); the remarriage itself is the act of adultery.
 “Flee from sexual immorality.
 All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.
 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies” (1 Corinthians 6:18-20).
-Despite the apostle Paul’s rather urgent warning to flee from sexual immorality, there seems to be a double standard afoot.
-Both homosexual acts and adultery are considered sexual sin, and both are denounced alongside one another, literally in the same breath here: “Or do you not know that wrongdoers will not inherit the kingdom of God?
+Despite Paul’s rather urgent warning to flee from sexual immorality, there seems to be a double standard afoot.
+Both same sex sexual acts and adultery are included in the list of sexual sins, and both are denounced alongside one another in the same breath: “Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God” (1 Corinthians 6:9-10).
-And let’s not forget about greed and selfish ambition (Galatians 5:19-21), both of which the world, including much of the church, has distorted into a virtue.
+And let’s not forget about greed and selfish ambition (Galatians 5:19-21), both of which the world, including much of the church, has distorted into virtues.
 As a fellow blogger recently pointed out, “Interestingly, in Ezekiel 16:49-50, the Lord mentioned that the sin of Sodom that led to their judgment wasn’t really sexual immorality by itself but greed, arrogance and lack of concern for the needy.
 Something for our brothers and sisters to think about.”
-Wow… is it just me, or is the evil piling up fast?

 To view all posts, click/press the link here to visit the Amazing Tangled Grace main page.